When it comes to divorce and custody mediation, Ukiah-based Wine Country Family Law & Bankruptcy Office, P.C. offers clients skilled assistance.

 Be prepared to provide us with your spouse, partner, or other parent’s contact information including their e-mail address, if applicable.
 We will communicate with them to give them the appointment information once the appointment is made.
 Please let us know whether they prefer us to contact them by phone or by e-mail.

-At the first mediation appointment, both of you will simultaneously meet by video or phone with our Ukiah mediator-attorney, Thomas Shields, to discuss the mediation process and begin exploring the issues in order to work toward reaching agreements.
+At the first mediation appointment, both of you will simultaneously meet by video or phone with our Ukiah mediator-attorney, L. Bailey Penzotti, to discuss the mediation process and begin exploring the issues in order to work toward reaching agreements.

-If you decide during your first appointment to retain Wine Country Family Law & Bankruptcy Office for on-going mediation, we will provide a fee agreement for both of you to review, sign, and take care of the financial arrangements and schedule your next mediation session.
+If you decide during your first appointment to retain Wine Country Family Law & Bankruptcy Office, P.C. for on-going mediation, we will provide a fee agreement for both of you to review, sign, and take care of the financial arrangements and schedule your next mediation session.

-If you think you can benefit from family court or divorce mediation, Ukiah-based Wine Country Family Law & Bankruptcy Office serves clients in Fort Bragg, Redwood Valley, Willits, Mendocino, Boonville, Covelo, Laytonville, and surrounding communities.
+If you think you can benefit from family court or divorce mediation, Ukiah-based Wine Country Family Law & Bankruptcy Office, P.C. serves clients in Fort Bragg, Redwood Valley, Willits, Mendocino, Boonville, Covelo, Laytonville, and surrounding communities.

 Please check out our client reviews to see for yourself what our clients have to say about us.
 It’s our commitment to providing quality legal services in an efficient and friendly manner that sets us apart from the pack!